 The AJC’s digital interns will work on learning to cultivate and grow audiences through social media, content curation/creation, interactive development and more.
 Throughout the course of the internship, digital interns will have the opportunity to experiment in a variety of areas depending on their skills and interests.
 We are looking for two types of interns: Those skilled at writing/producing content and those familiar with interactive web development.
-Digital interns will work with the audience department, which works closely with the newsroom.
-Apply here.

 Daily deadline writing and reporting experience preferred.
 Experience shooting video, taking photos, and using other digital skills also preferred.
 Must have worked on the campus newspaper or website and/or had previous professional news internship.

 We’re looking for someone with a strong news sense -- ideally a person who has already worked at one regular reporting internship - who has a deep interest in working with data as the starting point of a story.
 Programming skills preferred but not required.
 What’s required, above all else, is a desire to work with data along with the ability to fumble through Excel and learn SQL.
 Knowledge of statistical packages, such as R, and mapping is a plus.

 We’re looking for someone who has solid web development and design skills, as well as a knack for making clean, clear, creative interactive graphics.

 For summer internships: send applications by October 1.
 Decisions will be made by December 15.